rhel-labs/instruqt/image-mode-day2/02-switch-an-image/assignment.md

 A word about tags
 ===

-To this point, we've been letting podman automatically create tags for the images we've built.
 As a review, the naming convention for container images is `registry/name:tag`.

-If you look at all of the images available in the lab, you'll see most of them have a version number in the tag column.
-The image we've built is the only one that uses `latest`, which signals the most recent build and is auto-generated if you don't specify a tag.
+Let's examine the different images that are currently on this host.

 ```bash,run
 podman images
 ```

+In the previous exercise, we used the `el10` tag when building the new RHEL 10 version of the image.
+You'll also see other images have version information in the TAG column.
+However, in other labs we didn't set an explicit tag, which means `podman` will use the default `latest` tag.
 While this is convenient, it can create a lot of confusion.
 What is in that `latest` container?
 Which updates did we provide?
 Have you seen the `latest` tag in any of the `bootc status` output so far?

 Using tags for identifying image contents